greninger-lab/revica-strm/README.md

 	docker run -it --rm greningerlab/revica:ubuntu-20.04

-A smaller docker image based on alpine openjdk-8 (not compatible with AWS) is available at:
+A smaller docker image based on alpine openjdk-8 is available at:

 	docker pull greningerlab/revica:8-jdk-alpine